Catalog Download

 Collaborative work with people

-The development concept of AGVs and AMRs is also very different.
+The development concepts of AGVs and AMRs are also very different.

-In contrast to an AGV, which is a vehicle that simply "carries things from point A to point B," an AMR is essentially a robot that "carries things in a place that it shares an operating range with people."
+Unlike AGVs, which are vehicles that simply "transport things from point A to point B," AMRs are designed as robots that "transport things in places that share their operating range with people."

-An AMR has the great advantage of being able to build a "relationship in which humans and robots complement each other."
+AMR has the great advantage of allowing humans and robots to build a complementary relationship.

 Did you understand the differences between AGVs and AMRs?
 One is a vehicle and the other is a robot.
 Even if they look the same, what they are is completely different.